 Identification of women, men, girls and boys with disabilities is a key step to ensure a comprehensive needs assessment for the provision of disability-inclusive emergency services in humanitarian action.
+Make a commitment to include persons with disabilities from the beginning in community discussions during exploratory activities and discussions and make sure that persons with disabilities and their families and assistants are included and supported to inform the planning.

 Inclusive rapid needs assessment is the collection of information that takes place as soon after the onset of an emergency as possible in order to understand the needs of all the communities affected and to justify the need for humanitarian action.